-Community cats are those ferals and other stray cats who make the outdoors their home.
+Community cats are stray and feral cats who make the outdoors their home.
+Our Community Cat Program is in place to help the community.
 This is a life-saving program which allows community cats’ lives to be spared while addressing the overpopulation problem.
 Through TNR (Trap-Neuter-Return), we are able to effectively combat the problem of too many outside cats with the only proven humane alternative which is beneficial to community cats and humans.

 Need help trapping a cat or not sure where to begin?

 Spay and neuter surgeries are offered on-site at Good Mews Animal Foundation, located at 3805 Robinson Road, Marietta, GA, 30068.